Political violence: Micro

 There are a growing number of social science studies that examine how political violence affects individuals and households.
 It is important to keep in mind that what happens at the individual and household level can affect what happens at the macro level.
 For example, political violence effects an individual's income, health, and education attainment, but these individual consequences combined can effect a state or nation's economic growth.
 In other words, the macro and micro consequences of political violence do not occur in a vacuum.

 Political impacts

 There are empirical studies that link violence with increases in political participation.
 One natural experiment examines the effect of being abducted by Joseph Kony's LRA on political participation.
-An abducted male Ugandan youth, or in other words a former child soldier, had a greater probability of voting for Uganda's 2005 referendum and being a community mobilizer/leader than a male Ugandan youth who wasn't abducted.
+An abducted male Ugandan youth, or in other words a former child soldier, had a greater probability of voting for Uganda's 2005 referendum and being a community mobilizer/leader than a male Ugandan youth who was not abducted.

 However, this effect is not just contained to Uganda.
 Another natural experiment on the effects of the Sierra Leone civil war found that victimized households, household whose members were killed, injured, maimed, captured, or made refugees, were more likely to register to vote, attend community meetings, and participate in local political and community groups than households that did not experience violence.